Schedule Strategy Call →

 Why do law firms need a GEO audit?

-In 2025, law firms need a GEO (Generative Engine Optimization) audit because AI-powered search tools are rapidly becoming the primary way potential clients discover legal services, often delivering complete answers without linking to traditional websites, which diminishes visibility for non-optimized content.
+Law firms need a GEO (Generative Engine Optimization) audit because AI-powered search tools are rapidly becoming the primary way potential clients discover legal services, often delivering complete answers without linking to traditional websites, which diminishes visibility for non-optimized content.
 As platforms like Google’s AI Overviews and ChatGPT handle complex legal inquiries conversationally, firms risk being sidelined if their content isn’t formatted for easy AI extraction and citation, leading to lost opportunities for high-quality leads.
 A GEO audit helps firms adapt by uncovering weaknesses in AI compatibility, such as poor structured data or unclear phrasing, and positions them as authoritative sources in generative results, complementing existing SEO efforts to maintain competitiveness, build trust, and capitalize on the shift toward automated, voice-activated, and chat-based legal discovery.

 How often should law firms conduct a GEO audit?